mbarger2/weekly_work/Week 2 & 3/ReadMe.md

-This week I will be looking at the stats of my CD collection, which I have been compiling for 15 years and had a preexisting, though incomplete, excel file documenting each CD.
+This week I will be using Jupyter and Tableau to look at the stats of my CD collection excel page, which I have been compiling for 15 years.